 Bell was appointed by Mayor Antonio Villaraigosa to the Los Angeles Cultural Affairs Commission in October 2012.
 She is a former California State commissioner, appointed by Governor Arnold Schwarzenegger to the Commission for the Status of Women for the state of California which advises the legislature on issues that effect women and girls.

-Bell resides in Los Angeles with her husband and two teenage children.
+Bell resides in Los Angeles with her husband and two teenagers.